paveldarii/team-creator/README.md

 By answering the questions that just prompted out on your terminal, you will be able to create the profile for each of your team members.

-After you inserted all team members, answer no to the last question wether you need to add more team mates, and you will find that you just created a new index.html file in the folder named generated-html-file.
+After you inserted all team members, answer no to the last question wether you need to add more team mates, and you will find that you just created a new team.html file in the folder named output.

 ## Testing